jillibus/Vechicle-Identification/README.md

 ### Communication Protocols

 * The team will regularly use <a href="https://slack.com/"> **Slack** </a> :speech_balloon: for communicating updates and sharing of links/files
-* The team will meet twice a week, after class, and once more during the weekend for final updates.
+* The team will meet three (3) times a week to work on the project.
+	* Two times during designated class time to work on the project.
+Teammates are welcome to remain in breakout rooms after class to continue working.
+	* A third final time to work on remaining tasks before submitting deliverables will be made during the weekend (Sat/Sun depending on schedules) each week.
 * Any project emergency communication will be via phone :thumbsup:

-## Selected Project Topic
+# Selected Project Topic

-### Vehicle Image Recognition
+#### <a href="https://github.com/jillibus/Vehicle-Identification/blob/main/Vehicle%20Identification%20Final%20-%20Deliverable%202.pdf"> Vehicle Image Recognition </a>

-## Business Applications for Vehicle Image Recognition
+### Business Applications for Vehicle Image Recognition

 > The topic at hand was selected for its potential use in intelligent transportation applications that focus on monitoring of traffic flow, automated parking systems, and security enforcement.
 Adding physical characteristics, with existing systems that track traffic patterns that include type, velocity, direction and position, (Vehicular Ad Hoc Networks - VANETs), would advance the information provided for use in additional applications.

-## Source Data Chosen
+### Source Data Chosen

 > The Cars dataset contains *16,185* images of *196* classes of cars.
 The data is split into *8,144* training images and *8,041* testing images, where each class has been split roughly in a 50-50 split.
 Classes are typically at the level of Make, Model, Year, e.g. **__2012 Tesla Model S__** or **__2012 BMW M3 coupe__**.